temporary-escape/temporary-escape/docs/content/docs/contributing/architecture/networking.md

 The game uses a custom made RPC-like framework to send and receive messages.
 These messages are C++ structures that are serialized and deserialized via [msgpack-c](https://msgpack.org/index.html).
 These messages are then encrypted or decrypted via [openssl](https://www.openssl.org/) using a shared key.
 The raw data is stored in a "Packet", which is just an another C++ struct serialized via [msgpack-c](https://msgpack.org/index.html).
 This Packet also contains a unique message type ID, so that the client knows which type of a message (i.e. which C++ struct) has been received.
 We can use this type ID to assign a dispatch method called "handler" to the server or client.
 When a message is received, the corresponding "handle" method is called.

-The type ID is generated via a platform independent hash algorithm, so that when you use different OS or a different C++ compiler between the server and client, the message is always routed correctly.
+The type ID is generated via a platform independent hash algorithm, so that when you use a different OS or a different C++ compiler between the server and client, the message ID is always the same.
+The message is deserialized and routed correctly to its handler callback function.

 Here is a sequence diagram showing the data flow of a message: